Common Questions About Coaching

 Each one-hour session follows a consistent rhythm.

-In subsequent sessions, you bring a specific topic that connects to that goal.
-We briefly review what unfolded between sessions, then explore your current thinking and patterns in a structured way that supports insight and action.
+In subsequent sessions, you bring a specific topic connected to that goal; often something that feels stuck or unresolved.
+We briefly review what unfolded since we last met, then explore your current thinking in a structured way that builds insight and moves toward action.

-Each session concludes with a clear next step, usually generated by you, to carry forward between meetings.
+Each session concludes with a concrete next step, designed by you, to carry forward between meetings.

 Over time, this rhythm builds awareness, steadier follow-through, and greater self-trust.